Nandana-vijayan/activation-function-analysis/README.md

 • **Activation_Functions_NN_Performance_CIFAR-10_Tutorial.ipynb:** This Jupyter Notebook contains the code used for the analysis.
 It includes the implementation of various neural network models using different activation functions (ReLU, Sigmoid, Tanh, and Leaky ReLU) and plots the corresponding training accuracy and loss for comparison.

-• **tutorial.pdf:** A detailed tutorial explaining how the code works, step-by-step instructions on using the repository, and best practices when experimenting with activation functions.
+• **Activation-Functions-Tutorial.pdf:** A detailed tutorial explaining how the code works, step-by-step instructions on using the repository, and best practices when experimenting with activation functions.

 • **plots/:** Directory containing the saved figures for accuracy and loss plots generated during the analysis.
 These images include colorblind-friendly palettes and alt-text for better accessibility.

 # Key Features